 |"Lick me and see the world."

+The whole biker film genre has always ranked fairly low in my esteem, just above the bottom rung of women in prison films and 1980s sex comedies.
+I never understood the appeal of watching a bunch of motorcycles ride this way and that, hearing them make loud nosies as their riders set about harassing innocent beachgoers and raping housewives until Cameron Mitchell finally fights back.
 I got nothing against motorcycles other than they're too loud and remind me of my brother, Fred.
-That's his world, and I leave it alone; he's got it covered.
+That's his world; he's got it covered.
 I mean it would be different if these Living Dead lads were realistic bikers.
 Real bikers work on their bikes, like all the time, covered in motor oil stains and signs of hard living.
 These Living Dead yobs all have clean fingernails, maybe even manicures.
-They don't get soot on their white scarfs from riding around without a windshield.
-Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for any self-preserving motorist.
+They don't get soot on their white scarves from riding around without a windshield.
+Their little skull eye visors (at right) are cool but clearly a detriment to peripheral vision, something usually all important for self preservation, or spotting pedestrians to run over.

 Luckily there are more than a few saving grace elements at work here: Sanders' old butler makes the youth-age divide less a factor in who's cool vs. uncool, since even at 64--slurring from his debilitating stroke and deeply depressed--he's still twice the badass of any of these young 'Living Dead' louts.
 Sanders was so badass in fact he actually committed suicide a year after finishing the film.
 That's meta, baby, meta.
 And he left the second best note in all of Hollywood:

 Dear World, I am leaving because I am bored.
 I feel I have lived long enough.
 I am leaving you with your worries in this sweet cesspool.
 Good luck.